 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Is military pay exempt from Michigan individual income tax?

-Yes.
 Active duty military pay is exempt from Michigan individual income tax.
-However most interest, dividend, capital gains, and other income received is subject to Michigan income tax.
-As a Michigan resident, you are required to file a Michigan individual income tax return MI-1040 regardless of where your income is earned.
-You should file an MI-1040, Schedule 1, and Schedule W (even if no Michigan tax was withheld) and subtract your military pay to the extent it is included in adjusted gross income.
+However most interest, dividends, capital gains, and other income received is subject to Michigan individual income tax.
+File an MI-1040, Schedule 1, and Schedule W (even if no Michigan tax was withheld) and subtract your military pay, to the extent it is included in federal adjusted gross income.

 NOTE: Civilian pay received from the military is not eligible to be subtracted as military pay.